code-with-amitk/Code-examples/System-Design/scalable/twitter/README.md

 f.push_back(user-1);
 ```
   3. **Posting Tweet**
      - User-2(politician) posts the tweet.
-Tweets are stored in a tweet-file, with meta data.
+     - Tweets are stored in a tweet-file, with meta data.
 Each user has its seperate tweet-file.
+     - Tweet+metadata is pushed to followers using above vector.
 ```
   [File-B]
     meta-data + Tweet-1